SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 However, superclass initializers *are* automatically inherited if certain conditions are met.
 In practice, this means that
-you don't need to write initializer overrides in many common scenarios, and can inherit your superclass initializers with minimal effort whenever it is safe to do so.
+you don't need to write initializer overrides in many common scenarios, and can inherit your superclass initializers with minimal effort whenever it's safe to do so.

 Assuming that you provide default values for any new properties you introduce in a subclass, the following two rules apply: